-PTTC Network Support for the Substance Abuse Prevention Skills Training (SAPST)
+PTTC Network Support for the SPF: Application for Prevention Success Training (SAPST)

 The goal of the SAPST is to develop the basic knowledge and skills needed by substance misuse prevention practitioners to plan, implement, and evaluate effective, data-driven programs and practices that reduce behavioral health disparities and improve wellness.
 The SAPST is intended as an introductory level course; throughout the course of their careers, prevention practitioners will need additional and more advanced workforce development opportunities beyond the SAPST.